 4. Will I be compensated for participating?
 Yes.
 In the vast majority of cases, volunteers receive financial compensation "for time and travel."
 The amount is meant to reflect the inconveniences related to your showing up for visits and undergoing the process and procedures of the study, all of which is tailored and detailed on a study-by-study basis.
 The amount you will be compensated is set and disclosed to you in advance.
 If you complete the study and complied (cooperated) with the expectations as discussed during the consenting process, you will be entitled to the study's full compensation.
 Antidote.me has more to say on the topic.

 5. Don't I need health insurance to participate in a study?
 Nope.
 Study volunteers DO NOT need health insurance in order to participate (at least MOST of them do not), and insurance policies are not affected by your participation.
 Insurance carriers are not notified of your participation, nor are your employers.
 Neither of them will know unless YOU tell them.
 You're protected by healthcare privacy laws (heard of HIPAA?).

 6. Will I have any expenses related to my participation?
 No. Legitimate studies will never ask participants to pay for anything.
 NOTHING.
 In addition, studies are doing more to ensure that clinical trial volunteers never have out-of-pocket expenses related to their participation, study procedures, doctor visits, or study medications.
 Participating in clinical studies should never require volunteers to pay for anything.

 7. Do studies provide free parking for my visits?
 They should!
 If it's not brought up, feel free to bring it up yourself.
+Ask them.
 Studies are always looking for ways to make participation easier!